Oxford-G/drone_web_app/README.md

 # Paddle-Frontend-Assessment

-This is a responsive web clone app, with a dynamic nav bar inline with White-Label-Collaborative assessment test project.
+This is a responsive web clone app with a dynamic nav bar inline with White-Label-Collaborative assessment test project.

 ## Built With